elenheru/polygon_jamming/README.md

 Same problem remains even we only take a small move towards centroid.

 Rigorous checks of whether candidate point lies inside polygon or not are being made on every step.
+Even this check is not enough, as there is always an adversary built polygon which has a nook to satisfy the condition.
+Really non-leaving polygon transformation should take into account all possible crossings of edges, and reject such movements.

 Also, we can invert the movement, and let polygon expand.
 This option is not of that much interest, because it always produces a polygon tantamount to convex hull of initial one.